daltonrowe/bookshelver/PROJECT.md

 When the control panel is open and the user is taking a snapshot with their camera, the control panel should show two options.
 "Take photo" and "cancel"
+When in photo mode the camera preview should appear above the control panel.
+Taking a photo should not close the photo preview, allowing the user to take multiple snapshots in a row.